jacmoe/pype-docs/docs/workflow.md

 However, on your local machine, you can make use of the following workflow:

 * Use your site's `content` directory for creating/editing pages/posts.
-* Commit your changes to the local `content` repository, but don't commit!
+* Commit your changes to the local `content` repository, but don't push!
 * Run `yii mdpages/pages/local-update` to update your local site's page database

 Of course, to update your real site, push to the remote repository, and the webhook will update it as usual.